AdrianBasukii/wads-todolist/README.md

 1. Go to Firebase console and create a new app
 2. Once you have reached the dashboard, go to authentication, add new providers, and select the following options:
 <img src="./readme_images/auth.png" width="600">
+3. Go to the FirestoreDB page and setup the database with test mode for development

-3. After configuring the authentication settings, go to Firestore Database > Indexes and add this index
+4. After configuring the authentication settings, go to Firestore Database > Indexes and add this index
 <img src="./readme_images/index1.png" width="600">

 This index will be used in querying the database for retrieving the to-do items per user.